PierreSue/Cartoon-Face-Generation-Using-Conditional-GAN/README.md

 ## Usage

 The detailed usage is listed in each directory.
-Note that the pretrained models can be download [here](https://drive.google.com/open?id=1BnhKlJb73f67i0kO8ECw6XJvSTAwv4YA).
+Note that the pretrained models can be downloaded [here](https://drive.google.com/open?id=1BnhKlJb73f67i0kO8ECw6XJvSTAwv4YA).
 If you want to reproduce the results, rememeber to download the model files and place them in the right places.

 ## Algorithm